kaushikMreddy293/kaushikMreddy293/README.md

 ### About Me

-I'm a Full Stack Engineer, ML/AI Enthusiast, and Open Source Contributor with expertise in Software Engineering and Artificial Intelligence.
-I recently graduated with a Master’s in Computer Software Engineering from Northeastern University, Boston, achieving a GPA of 3.92/4.
+I'm a Full Stack Engineer and Open Source Contributor.
+I have a Master’s in Computer Software Engineering from Northeastern University, Boston, achieving a GPA of 3.92/4.
 My experience spans frontend, backend, databases, cloud, infrastructure development, and AI, with a passion for building scalable, intelligent systems end-to-end.

-- Looking for roles in Full Stack Engineering and Generative AI Modelling
-- Connect with me on **[LinkedIn](https://www.linkedin.com/in/kaushik-malikireddy-ba359a129/)** or via email at **kaushikred293@yahoo.com**.

 ---

 ## 💼 Work Experience

-### 🛞 Goodyear Tire & Rubber Company – Software Engineer Intern
+### 🛞 Gupta Media – Software Engineer
-*Remote | July 2024 – Sep 2024*
+*Boston | Aug 2025 – Present
-- Built a centralized Tire Warranty microservice using AWS Lambda, DynamoDB, S3, API Gateway and NodeJS with a serverless framework.
-- Integrated OAuth 2.0 & JWT authentication with AWS Cognito, configured CI/CD using GitHub Actions, and managed infrastructure via Terraform.
-- Redesigned ERDs and performed data modeling in PostgreSQL for Product and Customer databases as part of a POC for the APAC region.
-- Other tools: Jira, Confluence, Swagger, Kanban
+- Working with React, Spring, Java, AWS, SQL, PostgreSQL